1. Print your Student's Admission Ticket

 SSAT Cell Phone Policy

-CELL PHONES ARE RESTRICTED ITEMS.
+CELL PHONES ARE PROHIBITED ITEMS.
 We strongly discourage students from bringing a cell phone to the test center.
 However, we understand that bringing a cell phone may be necessary for security or transportation reasons.
 IF STUDENTS BRING A CELL PHONE, THEY MUST STRICTLY ABIDE BY ALL CELL PHONE RULES:

 - Ensure the phone is off